 Terry Carrington, Make It Shine Coordinator, at email@example.com or 304-926-0499 ext.
 1359.
 You may also (.pdf, may go to Downloads), click here.

 WV Make It Shine Earth Day Celebration, April 23, 2019

-Each year, the Make It Shine Program sponsors an Earth Day celebration at The Clay Center in Charleston.
+Each year, the Make It Shine Program sponsors an Earth Day celebration at The Clay Center for the Arts & Sciences of West Virginia, in Charleston.
 During this event, school children are exposed to various displays regarding environmental protection, resource conservation, and energy efficiency.
 Many of these displays are "hands on" for the students.

 If you would like to be an exhibitor for this event, click here.